Powered By

 Swimming Australia is bringing together everyone involved in swimming to deliver on a decade of opportunity as we look towards the 2032 Brisbane Olympic and Paralympic Games.

-How could our home Games make a real and positive difference to all Australians through swimming?
+The Legacy Strategy will consider how our home Games can make a real and positive difference to all Australians through swimming.

-Swimming Australia has established a BNE32 Legacy Advisory Committee, chaired by Grant Hackett OAM, with representatives from across the whole of the swimming community.
+Swimming Australia has also established a BNE 2032 Legacy Advisory Committee, chaired by Grant Hackett OAM, with representatives from across the whole of the swimming community.

 “Developing a strong and inspiring legacy unequivocally helps support the dreams and aspirations of future generations in swimming.” – Grant Hackett